KartulUdus/PoracleJS/docs/dts.md

    # Custom Messages

 #### dts.json

-All alarm messages can be cusomtized via the `./config/dts.json` file.
+All alarm messages can be customized via the `./config/dts.json` file.

 A useful visualizer can be found [HERE](https://leovoel.github.io/embed-visualizer/)